 A circle or a bubble shows a state and an arrow shows a state transition.
 A state transition is labeled with the signal that caused it to take place and possibly (after the slash) with the signal that was sent out in the transition.
 This representation is compact and exact.
-Its limitation is in the difficulty of adding secondary state variable without loosing clarity.
+When the example FSM is implemented in software, only one state variable with values 0...5 is needed.
+The limitation of the model is in the difficulty of adding a secondary state variable without loss of clarity.